-Foodborne intoxications are caused by the ingestion of toxins (natural/preformed bacterial/chemical) and the incubation period ranged from minute to hours.
+Foodborne intoxications are caused by the ingestion of toxins; natural or preformed, bacterial or chemical and the incubation period ranged from minutes to hours.
 Bacillus Cereus, Clostridium botulinum, Staphylococcus aureus are the common causes of Foodborne Intoxication

-Live bacteria/virus/parasites are responsible for foodborne infections.
+Live bacteria, viruses, or parasites are responsible for foodborne infections.
 They invade and multiply in the lining of intestine and incubation period varies from hours to days.
-Campylobacter jejuni, Listeria monocytogenes and Escherichia coli 0157:H7 are the major causes of Foodborne infections.
+Campylobacter jejuni, Listeria monocytogenes, and Escherichia coli 0157:H7 are the major causes of foodborne infections.